ministryofjustice/hmpps-probation-frontend-components/README.md

-# hmpps-connect-dps-components
+# hmpps-probation-components

-`hmpps-connect-dps-components` is a Node.js client library to simplify the process of incorporating global components within DPS applications.
+`hmpps-probation-components` is a Node.js client library to simplify the process of incorporating global components within PDS applications.
 We welcome feedback on this README [here](https://moj.enterprise.slack.com/archives/C04JFG3QJE6) in order to improve it.

 ## Contents